gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 Today, Teleport supports [single sign-on with Okta](https://goteleport.com/docs/access-controls/sso/okta/).
 Okta is a popular IdP with our customers, so improving the integration between Okta and Teleport will be useful.

+Additionally, Okta permissions are often difficult to calculate and require large numbers of groups and assignments, which become difficult for IT admins to handle.
+By allowing dynamic access calculation of Okta applications and groups, the number of groups that IT administrators need to create and maintain can be significantly reduced.

 ## Details